You are listening to the Sean Hannity Radio Show Podcast.

 As if we don't have enough going on in our lives.

-But he does, but he did it.
+But he did it.

 Anyway, so, you know, so I think back to what I call conservative solution caucus that we design.

-We were at least that we called CSC 2014.
+We released that we called CSC 2014.

 And I had a list of things for the midterm election in 2014 that I wanted the Republican Party to run on.

-By the way, one of the items was education, school choice, sending education back to the States, eliminating common core.
+By the way, one of the items was education, school choice, sending education back to the states, eliminating Common Core.

 Donald Trump just fulfilled another big promise today in moving that ball forward.